la2050/archive/_projects/2016/co-lab-co-llaboration-resident-driven-co-created-social-change.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Co/Lab is an innovative response to the prevalence of top-down, institutionally-led social service programs.

+  As the first initiative of its kind in LA County, & perhaps the country, Co/Lab is designed to put power back into the hands of residents.
+By leveraging SBCC’s capacity to mobilize Relationship-Based Organizing strategies, Co/Lab will empower residents to work alongside institutions to create & implement a county-wide projects mirroring the success of SBCC’s CFSK & iHeart Models.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Government responsiveness to residents’ needs","Participation in